Skip to content

 Overview

 The XSLT Viewer is designed for quick transformations where you want to see results immediately.
-For advanced features like live editing, parameters, and batch processing, use the XSLT Developer tab.
+In the Unified Shell these quick transformations live in the Transform panel (open it from the Transform icon in the activity bar).
+For advanced features like live editing, parameters, and batch processing, use the XSLT Developer.

 What is XSLT?